 Insolvency practitioners are a regulated profession as defined by the Insolvency Act of 1986.
 Only a licenced practitioner is allowed to oversee the insolvency procedures for a business in the UK.
 Many insolvency practitioners come from legal or accountancy backgrounds, but there are options for direct entry into the role as well.
 Anyone who practices in this area needs to have passed their JIEB (Joint Insolvency Examinations Board) exams.

-Once the exams are passed, it’s necessary to become licenced by one of a group of professional bodies, which include the Institute of Chartered Accountants, the Association of Chartered Certified Accountants, the Law Society of Scotland, and the Insolvency Practitioners Association.
+Once the exams are passed, it’s necessary to become licensed by one of a group of professional bodies, which include the ICAEW, the Law Society of Scotland, and the Insolvency Practitioners Association.

 What Do Insolvency Practitioners Do?